jhumphry/SPARK_NORX/README.md

 ## Using GNATprove for verification

-To verify the proofs (apart from array initialisation), the following command can be used.
+To automatically verify the code (apart from array initialisation as discussed above), the GPS IDE can be used.
+Alternatively the following commands can be used at the shell.
 The parallelism (`-j`) and time limit per proof (`--timeout`) may need to be varied depending on the speed of your machine.

     gnatprove -P spark_norx.gpr -j 2 --timeout=3 --proof=progressive --warnings=continue

-Alternatively, the `GPS` IDE can be used.
+Add `--report=all` if you want to see the checks that are proved as well.